OpenGeoscience/geonotebook/docs/source/overview.rst

   #.
 Provides easy deployment of a secure analysis environment close to where data is stored.
   #.
 Can be extended to support a wide array of data access and visualization contexts.

+Audience
+^^^^^^^^

+GeoNotebook is designed to appeal too, and hopefully meet the needs of, several audiences:

+  * Geospatial experts who are interested in using state of the art data science tools like the Jupyter Notebook to explore their data and share their findings.
+  * Data scientists who are already using the python data analyitics stack (e.g. numpy, pandas, matplotlib, jupyter, etc) but find curren geospatial libraries to be confusing or burdensome.
+  * Technical managers of large quantities of geospatial data who are looking to maximize usage by provide analysis environments that are "closer" their data.

 Architecture
 ^^^^^^^^^^^^